-Construction projects can generate valuable data that, if properly gathered and analysed, could bring enormous benefit to any construction company.
+Construction projects can generate valuable data that, if properly gathered and analysed, could bring enormous benefit to a construction company.
 Therefore, it is essential for all stakeholders to coordinate on a comprehensive data management strategy which will guide them in collecting information from the site of operation, analysing its significance and then communicating those findings with the key decision makers.

 Gathering and analysing data from their projects can help construction businesses, contractors and suppliers: